Spook Up Your Home With Our Top 5 Halloween Front Porch Ideas

 You don’t have to scare the trick-or-treaters away to have an unforgettable front porch.
 Instead, opt for something more endearing (and stylish!) that will catch everyone’s eye.

 First, create a warm-toned color palette.
-Mini pumpkins in white, orange and red are perfect for setting the fall mood.
+Mini pumpkins in white, orange, and red are perfect for setting the fall mood.
 Simply pair them up or stack them along the entryway.
 You can also add mum planters or scatter a few maple leaves on the ground for a bright display of the season.

 Once the backdrop is complete, you’re ready for the spooky details.
 Grab a wicked witch’s cauldron, plastic skulls, candles and perhaps a screeching crow to bring in that Hallow’s Eve element.
 For the final touch, buy a few bat stickers or DIY them at home and place them around your front door for a special batty greeting.